hmrc/self-assessment-api-legacy/public/api/conf/1.0/docs/overview.md

 necessary to submit an update.
 For example, pre-existing business identifiers or pre-existing periodic update identifiers must be recorded on creation, or obtained from a source that does have access, e.g. the taxpayer.

+### Technical Issues ###

+Technical issues with the API may be raised via the Software Development Support Team (SDST).
+In addition to this, the dev team also provides technical support via the API [Github](https://github.com/hmrc/self-assessment-api/issues) page.
+Please note that Github should be used for technical queries only.

+### Changelog ###

+The changelog can be found in API [Github](https://github.com/hmrc/self-assessment-api/blob/master/CHANGELOG.md) repository.

 ### Notes ###
 * This API is usable only for taxpayers subscribed to Making Tax Digital (MTD) and only for tax years 2017/18 onwards.
 * Self-employment and UK property businesses will be known to HMRC  as part of the MTD subscription process.
 * Some APIs may be marked "test only"; this means that they are not available for use in production.